QuantEcon/lecture-python-intro/lectures/french_rev.md

 plt.show()
 ```

-The regression line in Figure {numref}`fr_fig104c` shows that large increases in real balances of
+The regression line in {numref}`fr_fig104c` shows that large increases in real balances of
 assignats (paper money) were accompanied by only modest rises in the price level, an outcome in line
 with the **real bills** theory.